SatwikcoolAgrawal/Resource-Allocator/README.md

 3. **Redistribute VMs**:
     - When a new host is added, all VMs are temporarily removed from their current hosts.
     - Each VM is then reallocated to ensure even distribution across all available hosts.

-### Example

-Consider two hosts, `Host1` with 100 CPU and 200 memory, and `Host2` with 150 CPU and 300 memory.
-If we have a VM that requires 20 CPU and 50 memory, the algorithm will:

-1. Check if `Host1` and `Host2` can allocate the VM.
-2. Calculate the load factor for both hosts.
-3. Allocate the VM to the host with the higher load factor, balancing CPU, memory, and the number of VMs across hosts.

-## Conclusion

-This system helps to efficiently manage and allocate VMs across multiple hosts, ensuring that resources are utilized optimally and no single host is overloaded.
-The menu-based interface allows for easy interaction with the system, making it suitable for simple simulations and educational purposes.